THE TIKKUN PATH™ MANIFESTO

 The word for this is Tikkun

 This is not sentimental.
-It’s not “everything happens for a reason” as a way to bypass pain.
+It’s not “everything happens for a reason” or “have faith” as a way to bypass pain.

-It is a serious claim about reality, that empowers you to mobilize your inner healer:
+It is a serious claim about reality.
+And it empowers you to mobilize your inner healer.

 There is a wholeness beneath the fragmentation.

-And your work is not to “perfect the broken self.”
+And the opportunity is not merely to “perfect the broken self.”

-Your work is to return to the unity that was always there, and let that unity reorganize the body, the nervous system, the emotional life, and the direction of your life.
+The opportunity is to return to the unity that was always there inside you, and let that unity percolate into you.

 What The Tikkun Path™ is (and what it refuses to be)